timvandam/steam-inventory-iterator/README.md

       continue;
     }

-    // No errors, so handle the itemPrivateError handleItem(result);
+    // No errors, so handle the item handleItem(result);
   }
 } catch (error) {